-My name is Theresa.
-I hope you can take a few minutes to hear me out.
-I want to tell you how you and Safe Connections helped me and my daughter.
+My name is Theresa*.
+I hope you can take a few minutes to hear me out so I can tell you how you and Safe Connections helped me and my daughter.

-I grew up with lots of abuse in my home, from my mom.
+There was lots of abuse in my home, from my mom.
 She was in and out of jail.
 Me and my siblings, we would split up and live with different people.
 I was tormented and molested by one of my older cousins from as far back as I can remember.
-I was homeless on and off.
-I felt worthless and stupid.
+We were homeless on and off, and I felt worthless and stupid.

 Finally, I found Safe Connections.
 My therapist was more than just a therapist.
 She was a really special human.
 She changed everything.

 With my therapist, I got healthy.
-I stopped smoking pot and got to a healthier weight.
-I got my GED the first time I took the test.
-I got off of disability.
+I stopped smoking pot, got to a healthier weight, and got my GED the first time I took the test.
+Also, I got off of disability.
 I manage my mental health symptoms with coping techniques that I learned at Safe Connections.
-I have better communication with my daughter because of the tools I got from my therapist.
+My daughter and I communicate better because of the tools I got from my therapist.
 I have a relationship with my mom that I manage with firm boundaries.

 My daughter is a teenager now.
 She is still my pride and joy.
 Now, because of the time and work I put in with my therapist at Safe Connections, I have other good things in my life.
 I have a full-time job with benefits at a hospital.
 A good man who respects me.

-It might not sound like a big deal to learn how to think better of yourself.
-To understand that it wasn’t my fault my cousin molested me.
-To heal from that horrible trauma.
-To learn how to be a better mom to your daughter.
-To gain the confidence to go after your dreams.
+It might not sound like a big deal to learn how to think better of yourself, to understand that it wasn’t my fault my cousin molested me.
+To heal from that horrible trauma, to learn how to be a better mom to your daughter.
+Also, to gain the confidence to go after your dreams.
 For me, learning these things was a huge deal.
-I’m a stronger person, a healthier person.
+Additionally, I’m a stronger person, a healthier person.
 I know my value now.

-Please, if you can make a donation to Safe Connections, I hope you will.
 Every little bit helps.
 Nobody pays for therapy.
 That was the only reason I could get the help.
 Getting back and forth on the bus was hard.
-Not having to worry about money for therapy sessions was one less obstacle for me keeping my appointments.
+Then, not having to worry about money for therapy sessions was one less obstacle for me keeping my appointments.